csruiliu/rotary-aqp/README.md

 # Rotary-AQP

-Rotary-AQP is a prototype system based on [InQP](https://github.com/totemtang/inqp) and [iOLAP](https://github.com/amplab/iolap).
-Specifically, this is a modification of InQP but with more functions according to the inspiration of iOLAP.
+Rotary-AQP is a resource arbitration system for Approximate Query Processing (AQP).
+Specifically, it is a modification of [InQP](https://github.com/totemtang/inqp) which supports multi-tenant environments.